SimonAlling/userscript-proxy/README.md

 #          flags to `docker run`                                                flags to Userscript Proxy
 ```

+## `--bypass-csp ALLOW`

+Bypass host site's Content Security Policy (if any) to allow userscripts to run properly.
+If `ALLOW` is `script`, the CSP is bypassed only for the userscript itself.
+Use `nothing` to never bypass any CSP (meaning userscripts won't work at all on some sites).
+Use `everything` to allow everything, which may be necessary if the userscript injects CSS, images etc.
+Note that the latter completely disables any CSP from every host site into which a userscript is injected.
+Defaults to `script`.

 ## `--inline`, `-i`

 Always inject scripts inline (`<script>...</script>`), never linked (`<script src="..."></script>`).